 Before you start looking for a job, you need to know what to expect from it.
 Here are 5 things college graduates look for in employers that could help you figure this out.

-There’s a common belief that it’s extremely hard for college graduates to get a job - at least, a good one.
-It’s a myth that has been dispelled by Forbes a year ago: in fact, only one out of every 40 college graduates is unemployed.
-According to Forbes, this is half the unemployment rate of those with high school degrees and one-third the unemployment rate of those with no high school degree.
+There's a common belief that it's extremely hard for college graduates to get a job - at least, a good one.
+It is a myth that has been dispatched by Forbes a year ago: in fact, only one out of every 40 college graduates is unemployed.
+According to Forbes, this is half the unemployment rate or those with high school degrees and one-third the unemployment rate or those with no high school degree.

-So if you are a recent or a future graduate looking for a job, here’s some good news for you - there definitely are people out there who would like to hire you.
+So if you are a recent or a future graduate looking for a job, see some good news for you - there are definitely people out there who would like to hire you .
 The question is what to focus on when applying for the jobs and going to the interviews.